Mobile Broadband Services

 (TIP: the dongle can be browsed via Windows Explorer.
 Files are Read-Only)

-•After Driver installation is complete, a window will popup with a default provider name (Telstra, Vodafone, or Optus in our case)
+•After Driver installation is complete, a window will popup with a default provider name (Telstra, Vodafone, or Optus etc)

 •Click the 'Connect' button on the open window